The Number One Cause Of Dry Mouth Is "Polypharmacy"

 Three Reasons Why Preventing Dry Mouth Is So Important

-1. Dry Mouth Sufferers Have No Protection From Acid Attack.
+Dry Mouth Sufferers Have No Protection From Acid Attack.
 Every time you eat or drink you produce acid that can damage your teeth and mouth in general.
 In a healthy (non dry mouth) individual this is not a concern as your healthy saliva neutralises the acids that are produced.
 In fact over a twenty four hour period, a healthy person produces at least half a litre (500mL) of saliva.

-2. Dry Mouth Sufferers Have No Protection Against Sensitivity, Erosion and Decay.
+Dry Mouth Sufferers Have No Protection Against Sensitivity, Erosion and Decay.
 Your teeth are under constant attack from everyday activities such as food, sport, stress and illness.
 When the acid levels are high or level of saliva produced is low, then Calcium and Phosphate can leach out of the teeth causing erosion and tooth decay.
 Healthy saliva neutralises acid attack by changing the mouth pH to neutral.
 Also healthy saliva can replenish tooth enamel by giving it back its needed Calcium and Phosphate compounds.

-3. Dry Mouth Sufferers Have No Protection against Infections From Bad Bacteria.
+Dry Mouth Sufferers Have No Protection against Infections From Bad Bacteria.
 Research has shown that a healthy mouth has a good mix of bacteria that can defend the oral cavity from pathogens that cause tooth decay, bad breath and sore throats.
 These bad bacteria like to live in low oxygen environments, dry environments and acid environment.
 They do not like the oxygen rich neutral environment that saliva provides.
 So healthy saliva is extremely protective against pathogenic bacteria.

 Simply take four servings of either DryGuard Gum or DryGuard Lozenges a day for one week and see the difference it will make to your saliva production and oral health.